How to Soften Acrylic Yarn – The Ultimate Guide

 Ultimately, all of the above mentioned methods did work to soften the yarn to varying degrees.
 The method that produced the softest swatch was the hair conditioner.

-This method does have it’s drawbacks – leaving a scent on your project, inpractical for very large projects like blankets – but if you’re worried about wearing a project next to skin, this method is great for small projects like accessories.
+This method does have it’s disadvantages – leaving a scent on your project, inpractical for very large projects like blankets – but if you’re worried about wearing a project next to skin, this method is great for small projects like accessories.

 My personal favourite method of all of them however, was the steam.
 It is the quickest, least involved of all the methods that actually softened the yarn.
 It produced a fabric that had a bit more drape and produced a softness that was second only to the hair conditioner swatch.

-Thanks for checking out my ultimate guide to softening acrylic yarn!
-Have you tried any other methods that I haven’t shared above that have worked for you?
+Have you tried any alternative methods that I haven’t shared above that have worked for you?
 Leave them in the comments below to share with our community.

 Don’t forget to follow me on social media for behind-the-scenes content, sneak peeks of upcoming patterns, giveaways and more.